digma-ai/digma/README.md

 [Breaking the Fourth Wall in Coding](https://levelup.gitconnected.com/breaking-the-fourth-wall-in-coding-189055955c85)

+## Join our Beta waitlist!

+Visit our [beta invite page](https://lucent-biscochitos-0ce778.netlify.app/) to be a part of our early access beta.

-## How do I contribute and are you guys even Open-sourcing this?
+## How do I contribute or get involved, and are you guys even open-sourcing this?

 We are committed to making Digma an Open Source platform.
 However, we are just getting started, and some of the code is not yet finalized enough yet to accept contributors.
 Currently we've made our [vscode plugin repo](https://github.com/digma-ai/digma-vscode-plugin) public with an MIT license.
 We'll continue to add the additional repos as they become formalized enough to start working on them jointly.

-In the meantime...
+## In the meantime...
 ### Consider :star: this repo!
 It helps us know you care!

 ### Join our community :classical_building: